-Horizontal Fusion is an optimization performed in a DAX query plan so that multiple SE requests that differs only for the filters applied to one or more columns are merged into a single SE request.
+Horizontal Fusion is an optimization performed in a DAX query plan so that multiple SE requests that differ only for the filters applied to one or more columns are merged into a single SE request.
 It works for both DirectQuery and VertiPaq.
-This page include link to resources describing the optimization technique and details about cases that are not supported.
+This page includes links to resources describing the optimization technique and details about cases that are not supported.

 External resources